ParAlg/gbbs/benchmarks/KTruss/README.md

 graph, or using more sophisticated techniques for filtering edges), but the preliminary version currently does not support these features.

-The largest graph we have currently run the code on has a couple of billion edges.
+The code should run fine on graphs with up to a few billion edges.

 If you have questions, please contact {ldhulipa@cs.cmu.edu, jshun@mit.edu}.